-- 6.2.1 The Treasury Management Strategy sets out the specific expected treasury activities for the forthcoming financial year.
-This strategy will be submitted to the Cabinet and then full Council for approval before the commencement of each financial year.
+6.2.1 The Treasury Management Strategy sets out the specific expected treasury activities for the forthcoming financial year.
+This strategy will be submitted to

+- the Cabinet and then full council for approval before the commencement of each financial year.

 - 6.2.2 The formulation of the annual Treasury Management Strategy involves determining the appropriate borrowing and investment decisions in the light of the anticipated movement in both fixed and shorter-term variable interest rates.
 For instance, the council may decide to postpone borrowing if fixed interest rates are expected to fall, or borrow early if fixed interest rates are expected to rise.

-- 6.2.3 The Treasury Management Strategy is concerned with the following elements:
+- 6.2.3 The Treasury Management Strategy is concerned with the following element

 - Prudential and Treasury Indicators

-- current Treasury portfolio position
+- Current Treasury portfolio position

-- borrowing requirement
+- Borrowing requirement

-- prospects for interest rates
+- Prospects for interest rates

-- borrowing strategy
+- Borrowing strategy

-- policy on borrowing in advance of need
+- Policy on borrowing in advance of need

-- debt rescheduling
+- Debt rescheduling

-- investment strategy
+- Investment strategy

-- creditworthiness policy
+- Creditworthiness policy

-- policy on the use of external service providers
+- Policy on the use of external service providers

-- any extraordinary treasury issue (as necessary)
+- Any extraordinary treasury issue (as necessary)

-- the MRP policy statement
+- The MRP policy statement

 - 6.2.4 The Treasury Management Strategy will establish the expected move in interest rates against alternatives (using all available information such as published interest rate forecasts where applicable) and highlight sensitivities to different scenarios.